 Manufacturing Cirque du Soleil’s ‘O’ Show Stage

-A robust and reliable stage equipment is a must where entertainer’s and technician’s safety are paramount.
-To manufacture a product which will stand up to constant and consistent cycling can’t be overstated, and Handling Specialty understands the high-level of excellence required for the entertainment industry.
-Where people are integrating with their environment like Cirque’s acrobats do in and above the cirque du soleil pool, you need equipment you can trust to do its job queue after queue stage cirque du soleil.
+Robust and reliable stage equipment is a must where entertainers’ and technicians’ safety are paramount.
+To manufacture a product which will stand up to constant and consistent cycling can’t be overstated, and Handling Specialty understands the high level of excellence required for the entertainment industry.
+Where people are integrating with their environment like Cirque’s acrobats do in and above the Cirque du Soleil pool, you need equipment you can trust to do its job queue after queue stage Cirque du Soleil.

 The water-themed stage production of ‘O’, playing at the Bellagio in Las Vegas and which Handling Specialty helped bring to life with several underwater stage lifts, is turning 21 this year.
 The pool in which the stage lifts operate is 25 feet deep and holds 1.5 million gallons of water which are kept at a comfortable 88 degrees Fahrenheit.
 During the show, 77 artists are supported by 125 technicians, 14 of which work underwater alongside the massive stage lifts for the length of the 90-minute show.

-Four hydraulically-actuated lifts raise and lower the four-piece stage which measures 3,650 square feet.
-Handling Specialty’s success in the completion of this project marked the beginning of the company’s recognition as one of very few companies in the world who could successfully implement a turnkey project of this size and importance for an extremely high-profile theatre customer.
+Four hydraulically-actuated lifts raise and lower the four-piece stage, which measures 3,650 square feet.
+Handling Specialty’s success in the completion of this project marked the beginning of the company’s recognition as one of the very few companies in the world that could successfully implement a turnkey project of this size and importance for an extremely high-profile theatre customer.